Last updated on

 Please note!
 Documents used to transcribe your certificate in the Civil Status Registers need to be submitted within 6 months after the issue date.
 The extract will need to hold the required legalizations and a translation.

 The individuals concerned or their legal representative can submit the transcription request to the Registrar.
 In most cases it is possible to submit the request via mail or a third person.

 In Belgium, foreign civil status certificates can be transcribed into the civil status register of the municipality where you are domiciled, or where you first lived after your return to Belgium.
 If you are neither domiciled nor resident in Belgium, the certificate can be transcribed in that order into the civil status register of:

 - the domicile of your relatives in the ascending line (father, mother, grandfather, grandmother) or

 - the municipality of your birthplace in Belgium or

 You submit the following documents to the municipality where you wish to transcribe the documents.

 This is the same document you used to register your civil status change at the Embassy.
 Documents used to transcribe your certificate in the Civil Status Registers need to be submitted within 6 months after issue date.
 When documents were issued longer than 6 months ago, you will need to follow steps in ‘registration of birth’ or ‘registration of marriage'.

 The municipality in Belgium will request a translation of the legalized extract into Dutch, French or German , depending on the language of the Belgian municipality where the certificate is to be transcribed.
 It is advisable to enquire about the regulations of the translation in the municipality where you will be transcribing your certificate.
-This can be either a translation by a sworn translator in Belgium or by a translator recognized by the Embassy.
+The municipality may require that the original certificate is translated by a sworn translator in Belgium.
 In case of the latter, you have the certificate translated by a translator recognized by the Embassy and submit the translation for legalization.